wrattler/wrattler-design/data-store/data-store.md

 symbols*.
 The latter two come with a number called their *arity* which describes how many arguments they have.

-To specify a model one must specify a set (called the “domain of discourse“), and give, for each constant symbol, an element of the set; for each function symbol, a function on the set; and for each relation symbol, a relation on the set; the latter two must have the appropriate arities.
+To specify a model one must specify a set (called the “domain of discourse”), and give, for each constant symbol, an element of the set; for each function symbol, a function on the set; and for each relation symbol, a relation on the set; the latter two must have the appropriate arities.
 The idea is that this set